-- 1. include a description of your district's PRS program; - 2. describe the specific services available to a student; and - summarize the use of the compensatory education allotment for PRS in the strategies when the PRS program is used to serve prenatal and postpartum students.
+- 1. include a description of your district's PRS program; - 2. describe the specific services available to a student; and - 3. summarize the use of the compensatory education allotment for PRS in the strategies when the PRS program is used to serve prenatal and postpartum students.

-&lt;sup>154 You can access the Texas Medical Board's searchable database of licensed physicians at http://req.tmb.state.tx.us/OnLineVerif/Phys SearchVerif.asp.
+154 You can access the Texas Medical Board's searchable database of licensed physicians at http://reg.tmb.state.tx.us/OnLineVerif/Phys_SearchVerif.asp.